 - Violence is a community issue, not a personal issue.

 - Sexualized violence is about power and control that is expressed in a sexually violent way.

 - Those who are victimized are never responsible for the violence that is perpetrated against them.

 - Consensual.
 Consent is a mutual, verbal, physical, and emotional agreement that must happen naturally and enthusiastically, without manipulation, threats, or coercion.

 - Respectful.
-The people in the relationship are committed to preserving the dignity of all parties involved in the relationship.
+The people involved are committed to preserving the dignity of all parties.

 - Reciprocal.
-The people in the relationship are equally invested in each other’s pleasure, enjoyment, and experience.
+The people involved are equally invested in each other’s pleasure, enjoyment, and experience.

 MONDAY – FRIDAY

 #601 – 235 First Avenue

 Logan Lake Health Centre, #5 Beryl Drive